Welcome to the Diamond Dove Home Page.

 Exchanging Coos With Your Doves

 One thing it is interesting to do is to learn the various coos used by the diamonds and imitate them.
-First I would try cooing from another room where they could not see me.
+First I would try cooing from another room where they could not see you.
 When I learned the long distance coo well enough to get a response, then I would go in the room where the cages were so they knew I was cooing at them and not another dove..
 Since they were already familiar with my coos by then, they would answer me even when they could see the coos were not coming from another bird.
 Soon I could get at least one bird to hold a long conversation with me in five note and two note coos.

 Sometimes if I went into the room with the birds cage on a quiet afternoon and cooed the normal five note coo it would seem that all the birds would answer in unison if not on the same pitch then be quiet until I answered with a two note coo and then they would all respond again.
 This could go on for a minute or so then they would soon be cooing to each other and no longer waiting for my response.
 But it can be very impressive to a visitor.